Sie können diesen Artikel auch auf Deutsch (German) lesen.

-Their quiz creator start with some professional-looking templates for your overall layout and style, then dive into lots and lots (and lots!) of deeper options around nearly every aspect of the quiz creation process.
+Their quiz creator starts with some professional-looking templates for your overall layout and style, then dive into lots and lots (and lots!) of deeper options around nearly every aspect of the quiz creation process.

 The basic options like fonts, colors and language are the same for each quiz type.

 Unlike some of the other quiz makers we’ve reviewed so far, Riddle gives extensive customization options across all their plans – not limiting them to their most expensive options.

 That’s pretty refreshing, actually.
 This lets all users customize their quizzes to match their sites.

 And let’s not forget global users.
 Riddle’s creator is localized into English, French, German, and Spanish.
 That’s cool for building your quizzes with a multilingual team.